Change validator options#

 A message says Waiting for device.
 Please connect your Ledger.
 Connect the LEDGER device to the computer and enter your PIN on the LEDGER device.

 Press the right button to navigate to the Concordium app, and then press both buttons to open the app.
 The LEDGER device says Concordium is ready.
-Wait for the message Ledger Nano S is ready or Ledger Nano S Plus is ready in the Desktop Wallet and click Submit.
+Wait for the message Ledger device is ready in the Desktop Wallet and click Submit.

 On the LEDGER device, a message says Review transaction.
 Verify that the sender account is correct and navigate to the right.
 The LEDGER device says Update baker keys.
 Navigate to the right.